Mitchell Chaffee

-Mitchell Alex Chaffee (born January 26, 1998) is an American professional ice hockey right winger currently playing for the Tampa Bay Lightning of the National Hockey League (NHL).
+Mitchell Alex Chaffee (born January 26, 1998) is an American professional ice hockey player who is a right winger for the New York Islanders of the National Hockey League (NHL).

 Early life

 Chaffee was born on January 26, 1998, in Rockford, Michigan, to parents Dave and Kathy Chaffee.
 He began skating at the age of four and participated in the local "Learn to Skate" and Triple-A programs in the Grand Rapids.
 Chaffee then played for the Michigan Nationals U18 team before leaving his hometown at the age of 16 to play with the HoneyBaked Hockey Club.

 Playing career

 While playing with the HoneyBaked Hockey Club during the 2014–15 season, Chaffee recorded 10 goals and 18 assists for 28 points as they qualified for the USA Hockey National Championship game.
 As a result of his play with the HoneyBaked Hockey Club, Chaffee was selected to play with the Muskegon Lumberjacks of the United States Hockey League (USHL).
 However, his playing rights were later traded to the Bloomington Thunder in May 2015.
 He was also drafted by the Sault Ste.
 Marie Greyhounds in the 11th round of the 2014 Ontario Hockey League Draft.

 In his first year with the Thunder, Chaffee recorded seven goals and six assists for 13 points in 54 games.
 He subsequently committed to play college hockey at the University of Massachusetts Amherst.
 During his tenure with the Thunder, Chaffee attended Normal Community West High School and played one season of golf.